-There are three elements to consider in managing horses with itchy skin:
+There are five elements to consider in managing horses with itchy skin:

 - Correct basic nutrition